cleveland-metroparks/nr_activity_report/README.md

 Even better reference for [generating and downloading html reports] (https://shiny.rstudio.com/articles/generating-reports.html)

+## To get data from fulcrum into database

+* In fulcrum app, choose export
+  * Choose PostGIS for file format
+  * Once in a while, choose Include Photos to get a backup of them
+    * This will fill up your downloads folder fast
+  * Do not choose Include GPS Data, History, or Changesets
+  * Hit Finish
+  * Once finished zipping, click download button
+* Move download somewhere or leave in Downloads
+* Extract from zip file using windows
+* Double click .sql file to open in DBeaver
+  * Make sure NR Monitoring database and management schema are selected from dropdowns or insert code to set schema
+  * Run this script
+* Once changes are in database, run app in R project or on Rshiny server

 ## To do #- []
 - [x] Add map view
   - [x] Decide what needs to be in the view